UPDATED July 11, 2019

 🚇 How to get there: Karlsplatz is adjacent to the Old Palace (Altes Schloss) in downtown Stuttgart and a 10-15 minute walk from the S-Bahn or U-Bahn at Stadmitte or Hauptbahnhof.
 Charlottenplatz, a transfer hub for the U-Bahn, is the most convenient public transit option.

 Schorndorf is a charming village east of Stuttgart known primarily for being the birthplace of automobile pioneer Gottlieb Daimler.
 It’s also home to a summer street festival with food, drinks, and outdoor entertainment nestled between the half-timbered frames of Old Town.
-Event map and information at schowo.de.
+An extra day of celebration has been added in 2019 to commemorate the event’s 50+ year history.
+Maps and information at schowo.de.

 🚇 How to get there: Schorndorf station is served by S-Bahn line S2 and is situated next to the Old Town.
 Travel time on the S-Bahn from Goldberg is approximately one hour and ten minutes, including a transfer from line S1 to S2.